Sign In / Sign Out

 - Map and Locations

-Are you interested in becoming a trial lawyer?
-The Trial Advocacy Program at ASU’s Sandra Day O’Connor College of Law offers students the opportunity to focus their coursework on mastering the advocacy skills needed to effectively represent clients in dispute resolution processes.
+The Trial Advocacy Certificate at the Sandra Day O’Connor College of Law at Arizona State University offers students the opportunity to focus their coursework on mastering the advocacy skills needed to effectively represent clients in court and other dispute-resolution processes.

-The program has a focused group of core courses, litigation-oriented electives, and skills training classes.
-Included in the trial advocacy curriculum are a number of highly specialized one-credit, six-week courses, such as Persuasive Speech, International Arbitration, and Litigation & Courtroom Technology.
-These one-credit courses are scheduled to allow students to take them back-to-back, during a single semester.
+The program has a focused group of core courses, litigation- oriented electives, and skills training classes, as well as a practical experience component.
+Included in the trial advocacy curriculum are a number of highly specialized one-credit, six-week courses, such as Persuasive Speech, Courtroom Ethics, and Litigation & Courtroom Technology.
+These one-credit courses are scheduled to allow students to take them back to back during a single semester.